etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

 enjoy a freedom of picking a programming model that is best suited for the task.

-Choice of object-based implementation looks reasonable to me when there is a clear abstraction for the task being solved.
+The choice of object-based implementations look reasonable to me when there is a clear abstraction for the task being solved.
 Statefulness and duck-typed objects are another strong reason for going the OOP way.

-If author's priority is to keep related functions together, pushing them to a class is an option to consider.
-Such class might never need instantiation, though.
+If the author's priority is to keep related functions together, pushing them to a class is an option to consider.
+Such claseses may never need instantiation, though.

 Free-standing functions are easy to grasp, concise and light.
 When a